Fast and Accurate Emulation of Complex Dynamic Simulators: Numerical Studies

 The governing ODEs of the dynamic simulators are solved using the \textsf{lsoda} method from the \textsf{R} package \textsf{deSolve} \citep{soetaert2010solving}.
 This solver, known as the Livermore solver for stiff and non-stiff ODE systems, automatically switches between stiff and non-stiff methods for efficiency \citep{petzold1983automatic}.

-To evaluate predictive performance, we compute predictions at all time points $t_s$, $s=1,\ldots,T$, and assess model accuracy using the root-mean-square error (RMSE) and continuous rank probability score (CRPS) \citep{gneiting2007strictly} over 100 repetitions.
+Predictive performance is evaluated across all time points $t_s$, $s=1,\ldots,T$, using two standard metrics: the root-mean-square error (RMSE) and the mean absolute error (MAE) , averaged over 100 repetitions.
 The evaluation metrics are defined as follows:

-where $y$ represents the true function values, $\mu$ and $\sigma^2$ denote the posterior predictive mean and variance, respectively. $\phi$ and $\Phi$ are the pdf and the cdf of a standard Gaussian distribution.
-These metrics quantify the degree of discrepancy between the true function and the predictive model, with lower RMSE and CRPS values indicating better model accuracy.
-Furthermore, we evaluate computational efficiency by comparing computation times across different emulation approaches.
+These metrics measure the discrepancy between the true function and the predictive model, with lower RMSE and MAE values indicating higher accuracy.
+Furthermore, computational efficiency is assessed by comparing computation times across different emulation approaches.

+In addition to prediction accuracy, we assess how predictive uncertainty accumulates over time.
+Specifically, we determine the number of steps for which predictions remain reliable and the point at which uncertainty increases substantially.
+For this purpose, we apply change point detection \citep{killick2012optimal} to the predictive standard deviation using the \textsf{cpt.mean} function in the \textsf{changepoint} package \citep{killick2014changepoint}.
+The comparison is performed only between the exact method and the MC approach with 1000 samples, as the latter provides the most accurate MC-based predictions and yields more stable results by reducing variability from sampling.
+This analysis addresses the practical question of how far ahead the emulator can provide useful predictions before the uncertainty becomes large enough to degrade performance.